-- 1. Be competent to perform the required supervisory tasks. - 2.
-Ensure their employees and all appointed contractors comply with the required statutory and Eskom project requirements. - 3.
-Inspect all work done by the Contractors to ensure adherence to Eskom's standards and specifications - 4.
-Conduct follow-up inspections to ensure findings are closed out and preventative action is in place. - 5.
-Monitor contractors for adhere to statutory requirements and safety standards. - 6.
-Monitor contractors overall OHS performance on site to achieve excellent results - 7.
-Ensuring a Safe working environment is established and maintained by the contractor for the elimination of unsafe acts by all people whilst on the project site. - 8.
-Discuss all OHS related problems with the relevant contractor management timeously in the first instance and thereafter the Eskom project manager in the second instance relating to procedure requirements, non-conformances identified, corrective actions, audits, and inspection schedules. - 9.
-Ensuring that quality records are maintained in accordance with legislative and Eskom requirements. - 10.
-Continual liaison between the principal contractor, appointed contractors and employees. - 11.
-Ensures that employees and appointed contractors are aware of latest standards, procedures, work instructions and safety regulations issued by Eskom: - 12.
-Conduct site Inspections for compliance to OHS requirements and compiles the relevant inspection reports. - 13.
-Submit the observation reports to the relevant management.
+- 1. Be competent to perform the required supervisory tasks; have attended a supervision or legal liability competent training and 3 years of related experience - 2.
+Ensure their employees and all appointed contractors comply with the required statutory and Transmission Real Estate project requirements; - 3.
+Inspect all work done by the Contractors to ensure adherence to Transmission Real Estate's standards and specifications - 4.
+Monitor contractors for adhere to statutory requirements and safety standards. - 5.
+Monitor contractors overall SHE performance on site in order to achieve excellent results - 6.
+Ensuring a Safe working environment is established and maintained by the contractor for the elimination of unsafe acts by all people whilst on the project site. - 7.
+Discuss all SHE related problems with the relevant contractor management timeously in the first instance and thereafter the Transmission Real Estate project manager in the second instance relating to procedure requirements, non-conformance's identified, corrective actions, audits and inspection schedules. - 8.
+Ensuring that records are maintained in accordance with legislative and Transmission Real Estate requirements; - Ensures that employees and appointed contractors are aware of latest standards, procedures, work instructions and safety regulations issued by Transmission Real Estate: - 10.
+Conduct site Inspections for compliance to SHE requirements and compiles the relevant inspection reports. - 11.
+Submit the observation reports to the relevant management. - 12.
+Have meaningful participation in the project statutory health and safety committee meetings.